skylerhogan/orbit-report/README.md

 ## I learned how to:

 1) Iterate over JSON files to create objects
-2) Utilize Angular CLI and component generation
+2) Utilize Angular CLI, TypeScript and component generation
 3) Incorporate templates to make dynamic pages
 4) Use data-binding
 5) Employ Firebase to deploy Angular apps